OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-API_Reconnaissance.md

 ## Test Objectives

-- find all API endpoints supported by the backend server code, documented or undocumented
+- Find all API endpoints supported by the backend server code, documented or undocumented.
-- find all parameters for each endpoint supported by the backend server, documented or undocumented
+- Find all parameters for each endpoint supported by the backend server, documented or undocumented.
-- find `interesting` data related to APIs in HTML and JavaScript sent to client
+- Discover interesting data related to APIs in HTML and JavaScript sent to clients.

 ## How to Test